ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ```

 The `queryConcat()` makes it easier to create a dynamic complex query by concatenating sub-dynamic queries.
-The following sample shows how to concatenate queries:
+The sample below shows how to concatenate queries.

 ```ballerina
 int intType = 2147483647;